How to Bend PVC Pipe or Conduit

 The first thing you will need is a source of heat, and while there are lots of possibilities (you could use a campfire).
 Some are clearly better than others.
 One heat source that is forbidden is your kitchen oven or cooktop.
-PVC can easily char, smoke, or even catch on fire, and when it does, the smoke is quite noxious and the fire is extremely difficult to put out.
+PVC can easily char, smoke, or even catch on fire, and when it does, the smoke is quite noxious, and the fire is extremely difficult to put out.
 Do the work outdoors.

 Electric blankets are available for bending smaller pipe as are hot boxes for conduit or pipe up to 4" in diameter.
 Heat guns, similar to a hair dryer but more powerful, work well for small pipe and are not extremely expensive if you have more than just a few pieces to bend.

-My personal favorite is a weedburner for those times when the hotbox is not available or there is no power for it.
+My personal favorite is a weedburner for those times when the hotbox is not available, or there is no power for it.
 This is nothing more than a large torch that runs off the same propane tank a gas barbecue does.
 It is quite effective for larger conduit, although a little difficult to control for 1" and smaller pipe.

 Heat Bending PVC Pipe

-The first thing to do is find a place to work.
+The first thing to do is to find a place to work.
 A grass or weed covered area is not advisable as not only may the growth catch fire but will likely leave marks in the soft pipe.
-The same goes for a gravel or asphalt surface as rocks or the rough surface of asphalt will leave marks and asphalt will soften or melt as well.
+The same goes for a gravel or asphalt surface as rocks, or the rough surface of asphalt will leave marks and asphalt will soften or melt as well.
 Concrete is good, and a sand bed will work well also.

 Lay the pipe on the ground and begin applying heat.
-The photos below were taken using a weedburner torch to heat with and if any kind of torch is used it must be kept moving.
+The photos below were taken using a weedburner torch to heat with, and if any kind of torch is used, it must be kept moving.
 In addition, keep turning the pipe every few seconds and watch the surface for any signs of charring.
 While the surface of the pipe may turn a light brown, anything beyond that indicates that the heat is being left in one place too long.
-The National Electric Code prohibits use of a torch (although it is commonly used anyway) just because it is all too easy to burn the conduit.
+The National Electric Code prohibits the use of a torch (although it is commonly used anyway) just because it is all too easy to burn the conduit.
 Keep the torch head a good distance from the pipe, spreading the heat, and keep it moving.